krzysztoffiok/CNN-behavioral-video-analysis-demo/README.md

 # CNN-behavioral-video-analysis-demo
 Demo of results of video analysis by means of Convolutional Neural Network of a behavioral studies.
-Works carried out in 2018.
+Works carried out in 2018 in Python3.

 1. Rats in boxes - where is the center of the rat over time?